INSPIRE COURSE APPLICATION

 How will I know if I have a place on a course?

-We'll email offers in March/April 2018, with a payment deadline of a week later.
+We'll email offers in April/May 2018.
 Please check this website frequently for updated information.
-If you change your email address between the time of applying and March 2018, you must tell us straight away so we can update our records.
+If you change your email address between the time of applying and May 2018, you must tell us straight away so we can update our records.

 How much does it cost?